Gagan-KM/Gagan-KM/README.md

 **Robosoft Technologies (Feb/2025 - Now)**
 - **Trainee Data Analyst**
   - Working as a Trainee Data Analyst, exited to start a new chapter in this data analytics realm.

-**Insights Co.
-(07/2024 – 08/2024)**
-- **Intern**
-  - Led the “Financial Sentiment Fusion” project, combining insights from FiQA and Financial PhraseBank to enhance sentiment analysis accuracy, improving predictive modelling in finance.
-  - Implemented advanced data fusion and machine learning techniques, significantly increasing the precision and reliability of financial sentiment detection.

-**Torus Solutions (06/2023 – 08/2023)**
-- **Project Intern**
-  - Led the “Auto Insurance Fraud Detection” project, creating a machine learning and C# solution to handle both hard and soft fraud, which decreased loss adjustment costs and raised customer satisfaction.
-  - Implemented advanced ML techniques to enhance fraud detection efficiency and resource optimization, revolutionizing methodologies in the insurance sector.

 ## 🎓 Education:
 - **Masters in Big Data Analytics** (08/2023 - Present, Expected Graduation: 08/2025)